-Whether your doctor is a family doctor or a specialist (like a gastroenterologist), there are certain qualities to look for to help you get the care you need for your constipation.
+Whether your healthcare provider is a family doctor or a specialist (like a gastroenterologist), there are certain qualities to look for to help you get the care you need for your constipation.

 Here is a checklist of questions to consider:

-- Is your doctor sympathetic?
+- Is your healthcare provider sympathetic?
 Does he or she listen carefully as you explain your symptoms?
 Does he or she understand the real impact of constipation on your life?
-If you feel your doctor thinks your symptoms are trivial or "all in your head," it's time to move on.
+If you feel your provider thinks your symptoms are trivial or “all in your head,” it’s time to move on.

-- Does your doctor spend the time needed to explain and discuss your constipation?
+- Does your healthcare provider spend the time needed to explain and discuss your constipation?

-- Does your doctor order many tests, but fail to explain the reason for them and the meaning of their results?
+- Does your healthcare provider order many tests, but fail to explain the reason for them and the meaning of their results?

-- Does your doctor regularly order medicines or diets without explanation of their risks and benefits?
+- Does your provider regularly order medicines or diets without explanation of their risks and benefits?

 - Are you able to get an appointment within a reasonable time?

-- Is your doctor usually available, or do you often see a stand-in who is unfamiliar with your case?
+- Is your healthcare provider usually available, or do you often see a stand-in who is unfamiliar with your case?

-- Does your doctor seem knowledgeable about your illness, yet willing to seek a specialist's advice for difficult issues?
+- Does your healthcare provider seem knowledgeable about your illness, yet willing to seek a specialist’s advice for difficult issues?